Beee4life/acf-city-selector/README.md

 * as a repeater field inside a flexible content block

 This plugin hasn't been tested yet in the following situations:
-* as a single or repeater field on a user page
+* as a repeater field on a user page
 * most front-end usage (except single use)
 * with the Gutenberg editor (and don't hold your breath either)